jchenj/mongodb_binder_test/README.md

 Educators and learners are welcome to use this lab for non-commercial purposes, under the terms of its [license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-This material is an educational resource developed by the [MongoDB for Academia](https://www.mongodb.com/developer/academia/) program.
+This material is a resource developed by the [MongoDB for Academia](https://www.mongodb.com/developer/academia/) program, which offers resources and support to educators and students teaching and learning with MongoDB.

 ## Format
 The lab consists of five sections, with a total of 22 exercises: